kdkrle/employee_data/README.md

 Developer - Advanced" in the company **ITOiP** (IT Training and Practice - https://itoip.rs).

-System for management and entry of basic data on former and employed workers.
+System for management and entry of basic data on former and current employees.

 The application was made in Python, with the help of the PostgreSQL database management system.
 The 'Custom Tkinter' library was used to create